 - In another bowl or the bowl of a stand mixer, combine the pie filling ingredients (sweetened condensed milk, egg yolks, meyer lemon zest, meyer lemon juice, vanilla extract, and salt).
 Beat on medium speed for about 3 minutes.
 Pour the pie filling into the baked pie crust.

-- Bake for 15 minutes.
-Chill the pie for at least 1 hour or until fully set.
+- Bake for 20 minutes.
+Allow the pie to cool completely.
+Chill the pie for at least 3-4 hours or overnight, until fully set.